 Community solutions combined with legislation to reduce plastic waste

-At the beginning of the year, Bali has implemented a ban on plastic bags.
+At the beginning of the year, Bali implemented a ban on plastic bags.
 Unfortunately, so far this legislation only applies to super- and hypermarkets, though some eco-minded small shops are following the legislation already and offer even more to their customers (see picture).
 But it’s the first step.
 Also, the pattern of waste transportation changed.
 There is a waste management officer in each community.
-The idea is to strengthen an integrated waste management system and making it easier for the population to participate in the separation of garbage, hereby increasing recycling numbers and reducing the overall amount of rubbish going to landfills.
+The idea is to strengthen an integrated waste management system and make it easier for the population to participate in the separation of garbage, thereby increasing recycling numbers and reducing the overall amount of rubbish going to landfills.

 “The story of plastic” shows how this decentralized model works in some parts of Manila (The Philippines).
 “We believe in the power of the communities to solve their own waste problems if only given the right support to actually do it.”
 Communities are working towards zero waste by separating organic waste for composting as well as those materials which can be recycled.
 Communities are left with about 20-30% of non-reusable rubbish.
 And here it is getting interesting: By checking which companies are actually producing these products and packaging in the first place and asking them to eliminate them or come up with alternative designs.
-“The Story of Stuff Project” (NGO who produced the clip) supports the idea that products that can’t be managed by the communities properly, shouldn’t be created in the first place.
+“The Story of Stuff Project” (NGO that produced the clip) supports the idea that products that can’t be managed by the communities properly, shouldn’t be created in the first place.
 This way the bottom-up initiative presented by „The Story of Stuff Project“ addresses the plastic problem at its actual root: